-- Mandatory country of origin labeling for all food products - A voluntary label that preserves the identification of a product of the U.S.A. - Allowing consumers to make informed food choices through adequate product labeling - Label "Product of the U.S." only those products 100% produced, born, raised and processed inside the U.S. - Ensure products coming into the U.S. are not being minimally processed and/or blended and/or relabeled inside the U.S., thus making them eligible to obtain a "USDA Inspected" label and to be marketed as a U.S. product.
+- Mandatory country of origin labeling for all food products - A voluntary label that preserves the identification of a product of the U.S.A. - Allowing consumers to make informed food choices through adequate product labeling - Label "Product of the U.S." only those products 100% produced, born, raised and processed inside the U.S. - Ensure products coming into the U.S. are not being minimally processed and/or blended inside the U.S., thus making them eligible to obtain a "USDA Inspected" label and to be marketed as a U.S. product. - Product of the U.S.A. and Consumer Transparency rules